vacu9708/Study-records/Development methodology/DevOps/Containerization.md

   This makes it easier to avoid conflicts between different applications.
 - ### Efficiency
    Docker containers are lightweight and consume fewer resources than traditional virtual machines.

+# Difference between Docker and Virtual machine
+- **VMs** simulate a complete operating system (OS) with their own kernel, which leads to a higher overhead and consumes more memory.<br>
+- **Docker**, on the other hand, runs applications within isolated containers that share the host OS kernel and is lightweight.

 # Kubernetes
 Kubernetes is a container orchestrator, which means that it is a platform designed to automate the deployment, scaling, and management of containerized applications.